 The thing is, it isn’t.

 In an increasingly sophisticated and competitive martech industry, there’s no excuse for clunky and inefficient anymore.
-Efficient demand gen requires an omni-channel “single source of truth“, which automates the data-gathering process, bringing together insights from all the relevant sources (first- and third-party data, unstructured social data, the open web, etc.) and verifying them for you.
+Efficient demand gen requires a “single source of truth“, which automates the data-gathering process, bringing together insights from all the relevant sources (first- and third-party data, unstructured social data, the open web, etc.) and verifying them for you.

 That frees your marketing and sales teams to do what they do best — unburdened by the Sisyphean task of data maintenance, and no longer tempted to compensate by data-hoarding.